ZainUlWahab/speaker-age-prediction/README.md

    git clone https://github.com/ZainUlWahab/speaker-age-prediction.git
    cd speaker-age-prediction

 3. MAKE SURE TO UNZIP THE 'dataset.zip' if you want to extract the features again.
-I have attached the extracted features in 3 seperate files called 'testing_data_features.xlsx', 'training_data_features.xlsx' and 'truncated.csv'.
+I have attached the extracted features in 2 seperate files called 'testing_data_features.xlsx', 'training_data_features.xlsx'.

 4. Run the Jupyter notebook:
    ```bash